 This is a rare bird, bones of a G45 Matchless motor.
 The G45 had a poor reputation, based on the G9 touring twin it was not a particularly successful racer but they have grown in popularity in recent years; a bit like the way the Rocket Goldie is now worth more than a Gold Star, tastes change.
 The G45 is certainly rare and handsome so why not?

 This is another rarity, a Gradua gear from some long rotted away Zenith.
 These used to hang out of the front of the engine looking like a supercharger, it was actually the variable drive gear made famous by the company that led to so much success in competition that Zenith were barred from competing.
 A perfect gift for sales, the trademark showed the ZENITH motif behind a cell door with BARRED written across the front.

 I spent too much money on Blackburne parts; this is what happened with BSA bits when a seam was struck a few years back.
-Every Kempton I was coming back with no money and a load more flat tank Small Heath junk; well Redditch was actually where the 1920s 350s were made.Thing is though, when have been into a type of bike for a long time and know how rare parts are, when a load comes onto the market, you know it’ finally your chance.
-What none of us can say at the moment though, is how much of this stuff is actually out there; there may be more than you think, so it’s all a gamble, but the way I look at it is that if I need the bits to build a bike now, then I can’t afford to hang about hoping more stuff will arrive cheaper later, when it might not at all – if you follow me.
+Every Kempton I was coming back with no money and a load more flat tank Small Heath junk; well Redditch was actually where the 1920s 350s were made.Thing is though, when you have been into a type of bike for a long time and know how rare parts are, when a load comes onto the market, you know it’s finally your chance to stock up.
+What none of us can say at the moment though, is how much of this stuff is actually still out there; there may be more than you think, so it’s all a gamble, but the way I look at it is that if I need the bits to build a bike now, then I can’t afford to hang about hoping more stuff will arrive cheaper later, when it might not be out there at all – if you follow me.